 When separated, the Concept2 can fit in the area of a dining room chair.

 There are also built-in caster wheels that allow you to roll the rower around.
-The Concept2 is also lighter, weighing only 57 lbs total.
-So if it’s separated, the main housing may weight around 42 lbs and the seat rail around 15 lbs.
+The Concept2 is also lighter, weighing only 57 lbs in total.
+So if it’s separated, the main housing may weigh around 42 lbs and the seat rail around 15 lbs.

 Both the Matrix Rower and Concept2 Rower can store easily.
 If you plan on moving the rower around more, the Concept2 is definitely lighter and can come apart easily.

 If you are a bigger person in terms of height and weight then you are in luck!
 When comparing the Concept2 vs. Matrix Rower, both have large capacities.

 The Matrix Rower can fit users up to 350 lbs and 6’8″ tall.
 The Concept2 Rower can fit users up to 500 lbs and 6’9″ tall.